 4. Make it welcoming.
 Hens prefer to lay their eggs in a quiet,dark, private place.
 Consider nest box curtains, particularly if the location of the nest boxes is well-lit.

 5. Minimize stress.
 Limit activity in and around the coop in the morning.
-Reserve coop-cleaning chores until later in the day, keep small children from engaging them in any way and ensure their living environment is spacious, clean and critter-free.
+Reserve coop-cleaning chores until later in the day, keep small children from engaging them in any way and ensure their living environment is spacious, clean, pest-free and predator-free.

 Signs of Readiness